telent/gadgnix/README.md

 - the write to `UDC` is apparently the Big Switch that turns the whole thing on, so that must be done last

+## Demo

+    $ nix-build .
+	$ cat result   # observe, it is a shell script
+	$ sudo bash ./result  # works only on target hardware

 ## Missing bits